wp-plugins/simple-rating/readme.txt

 **If I don't want to add rating for specific post or page, can I disable it for that specific post or page?**

 You certainly can.
-Just tick the box "Disable rating" when editing post or page in question.
+Just tick the box "Disable rating" when editing/publishing post or page in question.

 **Can I leave 'Vote count color' empty?**